Les Chappell

-Les Chappell (born 6 February 1947 in Nottingham, England) is an English footballer who played as a striker.
+Les Chappell (born 6 February 1947) is an English footballer who played as a striker.

 Chappell began his career with Rotherham United in 1965 and was a part of the team for over three seasons, scoring regularly.
-Following the Millers' relegation he joined Blackburn Rovers before moving onto Reading in 1969.
+Following the Millers' relegation, he joined Blackburn Rovers, before moving onto Reading in 1969.

 He became a key player for Reading over the next five years before moving to Doncaster Rovers.
 Chappell finished his league football career with Swansea City, joining the coaching staff.
-He was caretaker manager from March to May 1984 following the dismissal of John Toshack and again in December 1984 following the dismissal of Colin Appleton.
+He was caretaker manager from March to May 1984, following the dismissal of John Toshack, and again in December 1984, following the dismissal of Colin Appleton.